statelyai/xstate/docs/guides/actions.md

 // ]
 ```

-Each action object has two properties (and others, that you can specify):
+Each action object has two properties (and others that you can specify):

 - `type` - the action type
 - `exec` - the action implementation function